NethermindEth/Forta-Agents/Umee-Bots/High-Gas-Use/README.md

 ## Test Data

-For testing purposes, `src/agent.config.ts` monitors 'Umee', 'Lending Pool', 'Umee Oracle' and a random user address.
+For testing purposes, the test configurations in `src/agent.config.ts` monitors 'Umee', 'Lending Pool', 'Umee Oracle' and a random user address.

 ### Mainnet

-Uncomment the lines indicated in `src/agent.config.ts` and run:
+Uncomment the lines indicated in `src/agent.config.ts`, add a trace-enabled Mainnet RPC as both `jsonRpcUrl` and `traceRpcUrl` in your `forta.config.json` file and run:

 ```
 npm run tx 0x70e41c3279d8014841665f480f1022569ca3fb840a387baa6b69dd8c74f49675